';

 En route back, we visit the Lava-Falls, an incredibly unique waterfall, which rather than flowing from a river, seems to appear from nowhere through cracks in the lava field.

-The Golden Circle is one of Iceland’s most popular circular drives from Reykjavik, and for good reason.
+• The Golden Circle is one of Iceland’s most popular circular drives from Reykjavik, and for good reason.
 Here, we visit Thingvellir National Park, where we view the actual rift between the North-American and Eurasian plates that is slowly tearing Iceland apart.

-At Geysir, we view one of the world’s highest and most active geysers, that erupts literally every few minutes with to thunderous roars.
+At Geysir, we view one of the world’s highest and most active geysers, that erupts literally every few minutes with thunderous roars.

-Though small in size compared to Iguazu, Victoria falls, and Niagara, the Gullfoss Falls certainly more than rival them in beauty and majesty, and make a fitting climax to this incredible day.
+Though small in size compared to Iguazu, Victoria falls and Niagara, the Gullfoss Falls certainly more than rival them in beauty and majesty, and make a fitting climax to this incredible day.

-Today, we head South-East, exploring the wonders of Iceland’s gorgeous South Coast.
+• Today, we head South-East, exploring the wonders of Iceland’s gorgeous South Coast.

-With some incredible waterfalls, black-sand beaches, volcanoes, and glaciers, the drive in itself is an incredible treat, but little can prepare one for the site of arguably Iceland’s greatest natural wonder, the Glacier Lagoon.
+With some incredible waterfalls, black-sand beaches, volcanoes, and glaciers, the drive in itself is an incredible treat, but little can prepare one for the site of arguably Iceland’s greatest natural wonder - the Glacier Lagoon.

 Here, melted ice from the massive Vatnajokull Glacier forms a surreal lagoon of floating icebergs and frolicking seals, which leads into the ocean at the incredible Diamond Beach, where ice-crystals can be seen surfing the waves!